jayantasamaddar/quick-reference/aws/container-management/ecs-fargate/README.md

 ---

-## ECS: Create an ECS Service
+# ECS: Create an ECS Service

-### ECS: Steps to Create an ECS Service
+## ECS: Steps to Create an ECS Service

 Steps to Create an ECS Service:

+1. Create a Cluster
-1. Create a Task Definition
+2. Create a Task Definition
-2. Run the Task Definition in a Service behind a Load Balancer
+3. Run the Task Definition in a Service behind a Load Balancer
    - Thus we need to create two security groups:
      - Security Group for the Application Load Balancer accepting traffic on Port 80
      - Security Group for the EC2 Instances allowing the ALB's Security Group to only accept All TCP traffic from the ALB
-3. Deploy a Service on the ECS Cluster
+4. Deploy a Service on the ECS Cluster

 ---

-### ECS: Task Definition
+## ECS: Task Definition

-#### ECS Task Definition: Overview
+## ECS Task Definition: Overview

 - Task Definitions are metadata in JSON form to tell ECS how to run a Docker container
 - It contains crucial information, such as: